Starting a Chapter

 Step Three: Charter applications should be typed and all appropriate information provided.
 To complete the charter application, the principal must first identify and appoint a chapter adviser.
 In addition, the principal will need to appoint a five-member Faculty Council whose duties will be outlined in the handbook sent to all successfully-chartered new chapters.

-Download your NHS or NJHS Chapter Application:
+Download your NJHS Chapter Application:

 You will be asked to provide the following among the questions on the form: